Conducting Research on the Scope and Extent of Indenture

 - The ICH studied is related to the indenture experience in Mauritius and elsewhere; and

-- The research on ICH will focus on the interaction existing between the World Heritage Property and its physical and spiritual environment.
+- The research on ICH focuses on the interaction existing between the World Heritage Property and its physical and spiritual environment.

 Archaeological research pertaining to the documentation and identification of features of the Immigration Depot from 2003 to 2009 was led by a holistic approach aiming at restoring the authenticity and integrity of the Aapravasi Ghat and also, documenting further its functioning at the time of indenture.
 The research allowed the identification of key authentic features forming the former Immigration Depot and their conservation.